fcp-hunance/Messaging-App/readme.md

 # Messaging App
-## Version 0.2
+## Version 0.3

 ## Feature
-* Register and Login New User (Server prove to unique Username)
+* Register and Login New User (Only possible with OAuth2 GitHub login)
+* Login with pre-saved Credentials in DB.
-* Add and save Contacts by Username
+* Add and save Contacts by Username (Check if User exists in DB added)
-* delete Contacts with id (id will be fetch after successfully added from Contact)
+* delete Contacts with username
-* Messaging to other Users by username.
+* Messaging to other Users by username
 * Messages will be saved locally and in server Database as temporal Data, if the client is Offline.

 ## Extra